braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/action_buttons.md

 The Braze iOS SDK supports default push categories, including URL handling support for each push action button.
 Currently, the default categories have four sets of push action buttons: `Accept`/`Decline`, `Yes`/`No`, `Confirm`/`Cancel`, and `More`.

-![A gif of a push message being pulled down to display two customizable action buttons.][13]
+![A GIF of a push message being pulled down to display two customizable action buttons.][13]

 To register Braze's default push categories, follow the integration instructions below: